JuanFF/JuanFFweb/Apps.md

 <p class = 'commonP'>

 	In May 2020, I programmed a bot that analyzed a live stream of Twitter headlines, and retrieved only those with positive stories in the COVID-19 pandemic.
-I stoped the bot some time ago, hoping that vaccines will be the real good news on coronavirus.
+I stopped the bot some time ago, hoping that vaccines will be the real good news on coronavirus.
 I will keep here the original Twitter timeline for anyone interested in how good news changed over time.
 	<br/><br/>
 	The bot performed a natural language analysis on both the content and the sender, to retweet only selected sources, such as Twitter's verified accounts or users related to healthcare.
 	<br/><br/>